 Generally speaking, it is legal as you scrape public data.
 However, you should always obey the copyright-protected policy and personal data regulation.
 The usage of your scraped data is your responsibility, you should pay attention to your local law.
+Read the web scraping legacy problem to learn more about this question.

 If you still feel at risk about the legality or compliance, you can try Twitter API.

-Twitter API offers access to Twitter for advanced users who know about programming.
+It offers access to Twitter for advanced users who know about programming.
 You can get information like Tweets, Direct Messages, Spaces, Lists, users, and more.

 Twitter Changes to X, What People Say